Remarks on the minimal model theory for log surfaces in the analytic setting: Introduction

 This paper is organized as follows.
 In Section \ref{section 2}, we recall basic definitions and results, including the openness of nefness.
-In Section \ref{section 3}, we prove that the $(K_X+\Delta)$-minimal model program over $Y$ around $W$ works under each of the assumptions (A), (B), (C), and (D), which appear in the theorems and corollaries above.
+In Section \ref{section 3}, we prove that the $(K_X+\Delta)$-minimal model program over $Y$ around $W$ works in each of Cases (A), (B), (C), and (D).
 In this section, we also treat a case without the assumption that $K_X$ is $\mathbb{Q}$-Cartier.
 Moreover, in all cases, we prove that the program can be carried out within the corresponding class.
-We mainly use Fujino’s cone and contraction theorems (cf. \cite[Theorems 4.6.1 and 4.6.2]{Fjn24}).
+We mainly use Fujino’s cone and contraction theorems (cf.~\cite[Theorems 4.6.1 and 4.6.2]{Fjn24}).
 In Section \ref{section 4}, we prove the abundance theorem when $\Delta$ is a $\mathbb{Q}$-divisor.
 This section is the main part of this paper.
-We first treat the case where $K_X+\Delta$ is big.
+We first treat the case where $K_X+\Delta$ is big over $Y$.
 In the proof, we apply the minimal model program under the new assumption given in Case (A).
-Moreover, we use the vanishing theorem (cf. Lemma \ref{lem: vanishing} below).
+Moreover, we use the vanishing theorem (cf.~Lemma \ref{lem: vanishing} below).
 When $K_X+\Delta$ is not big over $Y$, we reduce the problem to the case when $Y$ is a curve.
-In Section \ref{section 5}, we extend the abundance theorem to the case when $\Delta$ is an $\mathbb{R}$-divisor, reducing it to the $\mathbb{Q}$-divisors case by using the technique of Shokurov’s polytope.
+In Section \ref{section 5}, we extend the abundance theorem to the case when $\Delta$ is an $\mathbb{R}$-divisor, reducing it to the $\mathbb{Q}$-divisor case by using the technique of Shokurov’s polytope.
 In Section \ref{section 6}, we prove the main theorem and corollaries stated in this introduction.

-\begin{ack} The author would like to thank Professor Osamu Fujino for various suggestions, constant support, and warm encouragement. \end{ack}
+\begin{ack} The author would like to thank Professor Osamu Fujino for various suggestions, constant support, and warm encouragement.
+The author also wishes to thank the referee for their careful reading and for pointing out a gap in the proof of Lemma \ref{Lemma case C Q-Cartier} in the previous version of the manuscript. \end{ack}